 Janka is the compelling account of Janka Festinger, from Sighet, Romania, who survived the Nazi Holocaust, fell in love and married an American soldier, and immigrated to the United States to live the American Dream.
 At 75, she finally shares her story…

-News Flash: The next Janka performance will be at The Ice House Theatre in Visalia, CA, on January 11-13, 2019 Click here for more information.
+News Flash: The next Janka performance will be at Fresno Art Museum in Fresno, CA, on February 23-24, 2019 Click here for more information.

 This performance, written by Oscar Speace will be directed by James Phillip Gates.